Bashmdz/Discover-Syria/README.md

 **HTML5** The foundation of my site is built on HTML version 5.

 **CSS** CSS was instrumental in shaping the website's aesthetics, defining fonts, and structuring the layout.

-**Bootstrap** I leveraged Bootstrap for aligning elements and creating components like the Navbar, accordion, carousel, flip cards, and forms.

 **Google Maps** Embedded Google Maps enriched the site with location-related information.